sunithasomanna/ODIM/plugin-redfish/README.md

 -   Rules for converting south bound messages to ODIM format \(optionally\).

-NOTE: Plugins that need to share state amongst themselves will need special handling.
+> **NOTE**: Plugins that need to share state amongst themselves will need special handling.
 This might apply in scenarios such as:

 -  Multiple plugin instances managing the same resource type should not poll the same resource simultaneously.
 - Multiple plugin instances should not try to create/delete/update same sub-resource simultaneously.
 - The aggregator should be able to authenticate/authorize with all instances of a plugin with a single token.